sass/sass/doc-src/SASS_CHANGELOG.md

   within selector pseudoclasses.
 This behavior can be detected using `feature-exists(extend-selector-pseudoclass)`.

+* Sass now supports an `@error` directive that prints a message as a fatal error.
+This is useful for user-defined mixins and functions that want to validate arguments and throw useful errors for unexpected conditions.

 * When using colors in SassScript, the original representation of the color will be preserved wherever possible.
 If you write `#f00`, it will be rendered as `#f00`, not as `red` or `#ff0000`.
 In compressed mode, Sass will continue to